Ceramic Dictionary

 c) The border spacing.

-You must calculate and make your design so it fits into the border height-wise as many times as it will be repeated, so it fits in exactly.
 Here I am going to explain one design used eight times.
 Mark on the border with vegetable-ash starting at the top; turn the wheel so the center top is near to you.
 By marking here, you avoid working over the plate and damaging it.

 Lay the transparent paper so its center coincides with the line on the plate and it is between the first two banded pencil lines.
 Mark the first design; turn the wheel and mark the one opposite, next mark the two at 90° on the right and the left then continue filling in the spaces between each one.